 Gestalt therapy is a form of psychotherapy that emphasizes personal responsibility, and that focuses on the individual's experience in the present moment, the Therapist / Client relationship, the environmental and social contexts of a person's life, and the self-regulating adjuments people make as a result of their overall situation.

-Mindfulness is technique which can help people manage their mental health or simply gain more enjoyment from life.
-It involves making a special effort to give your full attention to what is happening in the present moment – to what's happening in your body, your mind or your surroundings, for example – in a non-judgemental way.
+Mindfulness is a technique that can help people manage their mental health or simply gain more enjoyment from life.
+It involves making a special effort to goive your full attention to what is happening in the present moment - to what;s happening in your body, your mind or surroundings, for example in a non-judgemental way.
 Mindfulness describes a way of approaching our thoughts and feelings so that we become more aware of them and react differently to them.

 Interpersonal therapy (IPT) is a structured therapy.
 A central idea in IPT is that psychological symptoms, such as a depressed mood, can be understood as a response to current difficulties in our everyday interactions with others.
 In turn, the depressed mood can also affect the quality of these interactions.
 When a person is able to interact more effectively with others, their psychological symptoms often improve.